 The Responsible Jewellery Council

 Ben Bridge is a founding member of the Responsible Jewellery Council (RJC), a not-for-profit organization which sets and enforces responsible business practices covering human rights, labor rights, environmental impact, mining practices, and product disclosure throughout the supply chain.
-RJC members commit to and are independently audited against the RJC code of practices every several years.
+RJC members commit to and are independently audited against the RJC code of practices every three years.

 It is absolutely paramount to our business, our reputation, and our position as global citizens that our customers can be confident that the diamonds we sell are conflict-free.
 The term "conflict-diamond" refers to uncut or rough diamonds that have been used by rebel movements and their allies to undermine legitimate governments.

 Since 2000, Ben Bridge has required all vendors to sign an agreement pledging that they will not knowingly buy or sell conflict diamonds.
 Three years later in 2003, 80 governments, including the United States, codified their commitment to eradicating conflict diamonds by creating a system to control the export and import of rough diamonds.
 Known as the Kimberly Process, this system requires that each shipment of rough diamonds be placed in a tamper‐resistant container and accompanied by a government‐validated certificate.
 Each certificate is uniquely numbered and contains data describing the shipment's contents.
-Participating countries have pledged to to impound shipments of rough diamonds lacking proper certification or from any nation that fails to subscribe to this standard.
+Participating countries have pledged to impound shipments of rough diamonds lacking proper certification or from any nation that fails to subscribe to this standard.

 Ben Bridge is a strong supporter of the Kimberly Process, and has also taken the requirements of the Kimberly Process one step further by holding ourselves to the sourcing standards present in the System of Warranties, a voluntary industry program of self‐regulation.